Coronavirus/COVID-19 Under Level 1, Council Services return to normal. For more info... Read more

 Another Regeneration Project

-This park will be a special space for dogs and their owners to enjoy.
-Existing trees and shrubs will be kept, where possible, with park benches set amongst them.
-Grassed mounds will add variety to the park landscape, with the remainder left in a more natural state creating lots of interesting areas for dogs to explore.
+This park is a special space for dogs and their owners to enjoy.
+Existing trees and shrubs from previous residential homes have been kept with park benches set amongst them.
+Grassed mounds give variety and the grass left in its natural state creates lots of interesting areas for dogs to explore.

-In total the dog park will cover 2.5 hectares; 1.8 hectares for large dogs and a separate small dog area of 0.6 hectares.
+In total the dog park is 2.2 hectares; 1.6 hectares for large dogs and a separate small dog area of 0.6 hectares.

-Facilities will include dog waste bins and bag dispensers, and drinking fountains with dog bowls.
+Facilities include dog waste bins and bag dispensers, and drinking fountains with dog bowls.

-The park will have entrances on Charles St, Jollie St and one in the Honda Forest.
+The park has entrances on Charles St, Jollie St and one in the Honda Forest.